iameo/iameo-blog-src/content/articles/2023-06-27-HTTPS_moving_on_from_HTTP.md

 This means that Let's Encrypt would not be able to connect to your domain to perform HTTP validation, since it would not know where to connect to.<br>
 No A or AAAA records found.

-Incidentally, trying to reach your domain on a browser would result to this:
+Incidentally, trying to reach your domain on a browser would result in this:

 <blockquote>